0xcryptochica/cadence-bootcamp-quest-submissions/chapter2/ch2-d2.md

 #### 2. What does the AuthAccount mean in the prepare phase of the transaction?

-The AuthAccount type accesses the data in a user's account, once a transaction is signed.
+The AuthAccount type represents a signer's account, and it also accesses the data inside their account.
+This is done once, a transaction has been signed.

 #### 3. What is the difference between the prepare phase and the execute phase in the transaction?

-The prepare phase in a transaction accesses the data in your account, whereas the execute phase can call functions in order to change data on the blockchain.
-Unlike the prepare phase, the execute phase cannot access a user's account data.
+The prepare phase in a transaction accesses the data in your account through the AuthAccount type; which represents the user's account.
+Whereas the execute phase can call functions in order to change data on the blockchain.
+Unlike the prepare phase, the execute phase cannot access a user's account data, through the AuthAccount type.

 #### 4. Add two new things inside your contract:
 - A variable named myNumber that has type Int (set it to 0 when the contract is deployed)